horizom/horizom/README.md

 Horizom has the most extensive and thorough documentation and video tutorial library of any modern web application framework.
 The [Horizom documentation](https://horizom.github.io) is in-depth and complete, making it a breeze to get started learning the framework.

+## Changelog

+All notable changes to this project will be documented in the file [CHANGELOG](CHANGELOG.md).

 ## License

 The Horizom framework is open-sourced software licensed under the [MIT license](LICENSE.md).